-In Singapore running contests attract participants across the entire socio-economic spectrum, demonstrating a general interest of the population in competition, social gathering and standardized testing of personal achievements.
-Furthermore, the commercialisation of wearable, real-time activity trackers – which are perfectly suitable for monitoring aerobic exercises and cyclic movements – has only accelerated the gradual shift towards this competitive and standardized individual sports activity.
+In Singapore running contests attract participants from across the entire socio-economic spectrum, demonstrating a general interest of the population in competition, social gathering and standardized testing of personal achievements.
+Furthermore, the commercialisation of wearable, real-time activity trackers – which are perfectly suitable for monitoring aerobic exercises and cyclic movements – has only accelerated the gradual shift towards this competitive and standardized individual sporting activity.
 The craze around these running events also gives the impression that in Singapore there is some level of prestige and status attached to running, embodying the admirable traits of individuality, physical health and resilience.

-Some local residents use their local track and field stadiums in the nearby HDB-public housing estates – for instance, in the Bedok sports complex – to get fit for the upcoming running events on weekends.
+Some local residents use their local track and field stadia in the nearby HDB-public housing estates – for instance, in the Bedok sports complex – to get fit for the upcoming running events on weekends.

-Although much of the recreational running activity is concentrated around city parks, in stadiums and along park connectors, an impressive running movement has been steadily growing in popularity in one of the city’s key locations: Marina Bay, a reclaimed bay area in the southern-central region that attracts large numbers of tourists, is probably the most vivid location in which the pervasiveness of Singapore’s running culture can be experienced.
+Although much of the recreational running activity is concentrated around city parks, track and field stadia and along park connectors, an impressive running movement has been steadily growing in popularity in one of the city’s key locations: Marina Bay, a reclaimed bay area in the southern-central region that attracts large numbers of tourists, is probably the most vivid location in which the omnipresence of Singapore’s running culture can be experienced.
 At dusk large crowds of devoted runners dressed in fashionable athletic clothing and trainers pour into the bay’s promenades.
 The development of the iconic Marina Bay Sands complex, the creation of the futuristic-looking Gardens by the Bay and the expansion of the Financial Business District in the West Bay area have recently led to greater popularity of after-work running (with an activity peak between 6.30 and 7.30pm), turning this panoramic bay area into a local running hub for knowledge and finance workers.

 To some surprise, this waterfront-running culture has emerged despite – not because of – the bay’s design.
-In fact, Marina Bay itself was designed as a pedestrian-friendly promenade where tourists and shoppers were supposed to stroll at snail’s pace and take photos of the iconic high-rise architecture surrounding the bay; for this reason, much of the commercial areas encircling the Marina Bay lack any designated running trails.
+In fact, Marina Bay itself was designed as a pedestrian-friendly promenade where tourists and shoppers were supposed to stroll at snail’s pace and take photos of the iconic high-rise architecture surrounding the bay; for this reason, much of the commercial areas encircling the Marina Bay lack designated running trails.
 Yet the absence of running infrastructure has not stopped a critical mass of avid joggers from wanting to utilize this suitable and visually stimulating waterfront space for their running sessions; in other words, Marina Bay has, rather unexpectedly, been transformed into an after-work running hub – a typical example of a collaborative, resident-led approach.

 Twilight running euphoria at Marina Bay.
 For many Singapore residents who work in the financial districts after-work waterfront running has become a lifestyle choice.